© Mapbox · © OpenStreetMap contributors · Boundary data © Historic England (NHLE)

 Four bowl barrows 240m east of Oak Cottage is a scheduled monument protected by Historic England under reference 1015369.
 View the official record →

-Four bowl barrows 240m east of Oak Cottage is a Bronze Age funerary monument located in Dorset, England.
+Four bowl barrows 240m east of Oak Cottage is a group of four Bronze Age funerary monuments located in Dorset, England.
 It is designated a Scheduled Ancient Monument by Historic England (NHLE) under reference 1015369.

 Four bowl barrows 240m east of Oak Cottage is a Scheduled Ancient Monument, legally protected by Historic England (NHLE) — the body responsible for designating and safeguarding heritage sites in England.
 The official designation reference is 1015369.